-Throughout 2020, new data services were made available through the DIP, such as services from several ministries (for example in the fields of health and justice) and other national bodies (as in the case of the Social Security Treasury and the Directorate General for Traffic).
+Throughout 2021, new data services were made available through the DIP, with a 10% increase compared with 2020. such as services from several ministries (for example in the fields of health and justice) and other national bodies (as in the case of the Social Security Treasury and the Directorate General for Traffic).
 Furthermore, there are new services from Autonomous Communities.
 More specifically, the Ministry of Health offered a Service to obtain information about health professionals, whereas the Ministry of Justice made available several services related to the apostille mechanism, its generation and verification.
 The General Treasury of Social Security provided working records for up to the last five years as well as social security number queries and the Directorate General for Traffic provided vehicle data to road owners.
 Finally, some Autonomous Communities now provide a service for consultation of disability data to obtain a parking permit.